 We have used cast iron cookware to cook our food for centuries.
-And for a good reason, cast iron is durable, healthy, and in my humble opinion, beautiful.
+And for a good reason, cast iron is durable, healthy, and beautiful.
 No wonder this rather weighty material has made such a comeback in recent years.
 But have you heard of Japanese cast iron?

 During the Edo period (1603-1868), around the end of the 17th century.
-The Nambu Clan invited artisans from Kyoto in Southern Japan to come to Morioka to make cast iron cast products.
-Including iron armor, tea kettles, and pots.
+The Nambu Clan invited artisans from Kyoto in Southern Japan to come to Morioka to make cast iron products, including iron armor, tea kettles, and pots.

-During this time, trade was cut off from the outside world and was totally reliant on the domestic market.
+During this time, there was almost no trading with the outside world, and the area’s economy relied on the domestic market.
 Industrial specialization was vital for feudal lords to hold power.
 The Nambu rulers hoped specializing in ironware would help the area economically.
 And strengthen their influence both financially and culturally.

 Today, Nambu ironware remains a specialty of the region.
-And the two main areas of cast iron manufacturing, Osu, and Morioka are home to many foundries and artisans.
-Luckily, Japanese manufactured cast iron is much more affordable these days.
+The two main areas of cast iron manufacturing, Osu and Morioka, are home to many foundries and artisans.
+Luckily, Japanese-manufactured cast iron is much more affordable these days.

 To learn more about Iwate ironware, check out this article.

-To this day, high-quality kettles, teapots, and cookware are still made in Iwate.
+To this day, Iwate manufactures high-quality kettles, teapots, and cookware.
 With Morioka and Osu home to many foundries.
 Of which many are small workshops of one or two workers.

-Yamagata is also a cast-iron manufacturing hub with a history going back hundreds of years.
-And other regions such as Aichi and Niigata have good brands that offer a wide variety of products.
+Yamagata is also a cast-iron manufacturing hub with a history of hundreds of years.
+And other regions, such as Aichi and Niigata, have good brands that offer various products.

 If you are looking for a Japanese teapot, here are my top choices.

-Japanese craftsmen have perfected the art of making cast iron over the last 800 years.
-Some artisans study for anywhere from 15 to 40 years to learn how to make Nambu ironware.
-This just shows how much sophistication goes into Japanese cast products.
-But as a result, Japanese cast iron is more expensive than low-cost manufacturing countries.
+Japanese artisans have perfected the art of making cast iron over the last 800 years.
+Artisans can study for 15 to 40 years to learn how to make Nambu ironware.
+This dedication shows how much sophistication goes into Japanese cast products.
+As a result, Japanese cast iron is more expensive than low-cost manufacturing countries.

 However, more Japanese companies have switched to sand molding instead of traditional clay molds, resulting in more affordable cookware.